 patterns in time series data.
 The rolling regression runs all possible

-vector of error terms.
-Thus, a total of \((T -
+is a vector of error terms.
+Thus, a total of

 filter the rolling regression results.